 Speaking Wednesday before the House Transportation and Infrastructure Committee hearing, Stephaich urged Congress to adopt the same 25%-75% cost-share model that is now used for construction funding for deep-draft ports.

 “With Olmsted soon to be in the rearview mirror, and the Lower Monongahela project expected to be funded to completion this fiscal year in the FY2020 appropriations bill, it is time to start looking toward the next round of inland waterways modernization investments,” said Stephaich, whose company operates 50 towboats and over 1,100 barges along the Ohio River.

 He said there are currently 15 other high priority projects awaiting construction.
 Without a policy change, only about $230 million a year would be available for inland modernization, and at this level many of the priority projects would not begin construction in the next 20 years.
 He called this “an unacceptable situation.”

 With a formula change, Stephaich said the inland navigation program would be able to operate at or above $400 million a year, similar to the level under Olmsted.
-“This would accelerate project delivery on the portfolio of critical inland waterways projects,” he said, adding that a similar change has already been made in the funding formula for deep-draft ports.
+“This would accelerate project delivery on the portfolio of critical inland waterways projects,” he said.

 Phyllis Harden of Pine Bluff Sand and Gravel Co. in Arkansas, which uses barges to move its products, also urged the policy change.
 She said that without the modification, it could take another 40 years to complete the Three Rivers project along the McClellan-Kerr Arkansas River Navigation System.
 The McClellan-Kerr is made up of 18 locks and dams beginning at the confluence of the White and Mississippi rivers and ending near Tulsa, Okla.